elenitaex5/easbuildtest/README.md

-# Eas Build Test
+# PRO APP RN

-This project is for testing builds in Android and IOS, having a project from 0.
+Creating Abi Pro App for physician in React Native.

 For push notification the project has to be configured in FIREBASE console. https://docs.expo.dev/push-notifications/push-notifications-setup/